kywch/repast-hpc/RunningDemo.md

 When using the eze1981/repast-hpc docker file, ```/project/SRC/work/env``` needs to be changed like the below:
 * The names of boost library need to be matched, so '-s' should be deleted from the BOOST_LIBS entries
-* The name of repast library need to be matched, so librepast_hpc-2.2.0.so was symlinked to librepast_hpc.so
+* The name of repast library need to be matched, so librepast_hpc-2.2.0.a, librepast_hpc-2.2.0.so were symlinked to librepast_hpc.a and librepast_hpc.so, respectively
+* It is recommended that the library files are statically linked (i.e., using libXXX.a files instead of libXXX.so files).
+To do so, -static flag was added in the REPAST_HPC_LIB field.

 ```
 #*******************************